Effects of neodymium magnets on health and medical usage

 Skeleton, muscle, and joints system

 The effect of neodymium magnet implants placed in rabbit tibia and that of non-magnetic implants on bone tissue have been compared.
-Magnetic implants reinforced both the medulla and cortex around the bone tissue and the increase in the medulla was statistically significant.
+Magnetic implants reinforced both medulla and cortex around the bone tissue and the increase in the medulla was statistically significant.

 In a study conducted in 2012, neodymium magnets were used to fix endoscopically determined colon tumors.
-During the laparoscopic surgery performed without tools such as fluoroscopy or ultrasonography, the magnets were used for easy access to the tumor.
+During the laparoscopic surgery performed without tools such as fluoroscopy or ultrasonography, the magnets were used for an easy access to the tumor.
 The intraoperative localization of marked lesions was successful in 27 (96%) of 28 patients.

 Use of magnets in dentistry

 Magnets have also been used in orthodontic operations.
 The outward movement of the buried tooth root in cases of dental fracture can be achieved using magnets in 9–12 weeks.
 The root reaching out can then be reformed by methods such as porcelain coating.
 Neodymium magnets are used with coatings as they are not resistant to corrosion and gradual loss of strength.

 Electronic devices are being increasingly used in our lives.
 Fossil fuels are being replaced by renewable energies, a field that increasingly uses rare earth elements.
 These elements are used in electric cars and wind turbines.
 Although procurement challenges and high prices lead producers to seek alternatives, rare earth elements are still being used in numerous technology and Because of their demand, the health effects of these powerful magnets must be addressed along with their environmental impacts.